ionic-team/ionic-framework/core/src/components/item-options/readme.md

 string

 The side the option button should be on.
+Possible values: `"start"` and `"end"`.
-Defaults to `"right"`.
+Defaults to `"end"`.
 If you have multiple `ion-item-options`, a side must be provided for each.